JoeBuildsStuff/text-editor/README.md

 - **File synchronization**: The system automatically syncs `index.json` with the filesystem, so manually added files are detected
 - **Title vs Filename**: Document titles (display names) are stored separately from filenames, allowing user-friendly titles while maintaining valid filenames
 - **Slug-based routing**: Documents are accessed via `/documents/[id]` where `id` is the document's UUID slug
-- **Folder creation**: Creating a folder from the sidebar creates a blank document (titled "untititled") inside that folder.
-The UI doesn't support creating empty folders - folders are created implicitly when documents are placed in them.
+- **Folder creation**: Folders are stored as first-class metadata entries.
+You can create empty folders from the UI or API, and add documents to them later.
 - **Folder deletion**: When deleting a document, only the file is removed.
 Empty folders are not automatically cleaned up and will remain on the filesystem even after all their documents are deleted.

 ## Getting Started